Remarks on degenerations of hyper-K\"ahler manifolds: The dual complexes for degenerations of hyper-K ahler manifolds

 The SYZ conjecture (\cite{syz}) predicts the existence of a special Lagrangian fibration $X/B$ for $K$-trivial varieties near the large complex limit point (the cusp of the moduli corresponding to the MUM degeneration).
 Furthermore, SYZ predicts that the mirror variety is obtained by dualizing this Lagrangian fibration.

-Kontsevich--Soibelman \cite{ks2,ks} predict that the basis $B$ of the Lagrangian fibration is homeomorphic to the essential skeleton $\Sk(\calX)$.
+Kontsevich--Soibelman \cite{ks2,ks} predict that the base $B$ of the Lagrangian fibration is homeomorphic to the essential skeleton $\Sk(\calX)$.
 In fact, $B$ is predicted to be the Gromov--Hausdorff limit associated to $(X_t,g_t)$ where $g_t$ is an appropriately scaled Ricci-flat Yau metric on the (polarized) smooth fibers $X_t$.
-This gives a much richer structure to $B$ ({\it Monge-Ampere manifold}, \cite[Def.
+This gives a much richer structure to $B$ ({\it Monge-Ampere manifold}, see \cite[Def.
 6]{ks}).
 The underlying topological space is expected to be $\Sk(\calX)$ (e.g. \cite[\S6.6]{ks}).
-As already mentioned, the Kontsevich--Soibelman predictions led to the Mustata-Nicaise \cite{mn} definition of $\Sk(\calX)$.
+As already mentioned, the Kontsevich--Soibelman predictions led to the Mustata--Nicaise \cite{mn} definition of $\Sk(\calX)$.

 The case of $K3$ surfaces is quite well understood (see \cite{ks}, \cite{gw}).
 In higher dimensions, there is a vast literature on the case of (strict) Calabi-Yau's, most notably the Gross--Siebert program (e.g. \cite{gs}).
 From our perspective, we note that the $\Sk(\calX)$ for a MUM degeneration of Calabi-Yau $n$-folds is predicted to be the sphere $S^n$.
-This is true in dimension $2$ by Kulikov's Theorem, and in dimensions $3$ and $4$ (conditional) by Koll\'ar--Xu \cite{kx}.
+This is true in dimension $2$ by Kulikov's Theorem, and in dimensions $3$ (unconditional) and $4$ (assuming additionally that the degeneration is normal crossings) by Koll\'ar--Xu \cite{kx}.